AMMesic/e-commerce-clothing/README.md

 # e-commerce
-## A webshop using React with firebase.
-Still under work.
+## A webshop using React with firebase
-Application with statistics and livescore data with focus mainly on football.
+This is a webshop ongoing project using a udemy course.
+Using React and Sass on client-side with firebase Authentication and database.

 To run the environment:
 ### `npm run dev`